-The VA Advanced Fellowship in Geriatrics at the VA Puget Sound, directed by Alvin Matsumoto, MD, offers post-specialty research training to foster the development of leaders in the care of older adults.
+The VA Advanced Fellowship in Geriatrics at the VA Puget Sound, directed by Katherine C. Ritchey, DO, MPH, offers post-specialty research training to foster the development of leaders in the care of older adults.
 The program capitalizes on the international prominences of VA’s Geriatric Research, Education, and Clinical Centers (GRECCs) to provide outstanding training opportunities in clinical practice, to contribute to the improvement of clinical practice, and to advance scholarly pursuits that will benefit care for elderly veterans and all older Americans.
 The two-year program seeks to develop a group of physicians who are committed to excellence in geriatric research, education, and clinical care and who desire further training in research training.

 Psychiatry Fellowship, Psychology Fellowship, Research Fellowship

 Fellows spend 75 percent of their time in research pursuits in geriatrics and no more than 25 percent of time in clinical care, which is mostly conducted at VA facilities.
 Every fellow will perform research with at least one mentor who will provide assistance and guidance in interpersonal and professional development.
 Fellows who have not completed approved Geriatrics training can learn the fundamentals of geriatrics and gerontology during their course of study.
 The Fellowship’s research focus is in neuroendocrinology, neurogenetics, health services research, molecular genetics, psychopharmacology, andrology, prostate cancer, metabolic basis of Alzheimer’s disease and blood-brain – barrier function.